squidowl/halloy/README.md

 # Halloy-notify - IRC Client Fork for REDacted

+This specific fork includes additional config options for Discord integration, particularly for sending pings over a webhook to notify you of changes in the REDacted interview queue.

+* Documentation for latest release of this fork: [https://cattoyt.github.io/halloy-notify/](https://cattoyt.github.io/halloy-notify/).

 <img src="./assets/banner.png" alt="banner" title="Icon by Rune Seir">

 ![halloy](./assets/animation.gif)

 Halloy is an open-source IRC client written in Rust, with the Iced GUI library.
 It aims to provide a simple and fast client for Mac, Windows, and Linux platforms.

-This specific release includes additional config options for Discord integration, particularly for sending pings over a webhook to notify you of changes in the REDacted interview queue.

-* Documentation for latest release of this fork: [https://cattoyt.github.io/halloy-notify/](https://cattoyt.github.io/halloy-notify/).

 Join **#halloy** on libera.chat if you have questions or looking for help.